 Joanna (J): “Hi Kimberly and Rohit!
 Thank you for agreeing to this interview.
 We wanted to get some insights from the creative minds behind the new ArcLab upgrade!”

 Kimberly (K): “Thank you!
-First, let me explained what we have designed: ”
+First, let me explain what we have designed: ”

 Learner Analytics — Filter Feature

 Filter your learner analytics and view the analytics of your published project by date.
 Simply select the start and end date on the calendar tab to segment your learners (by cohort, etc.)!